SimDynamX/SpaceTeamsROS/README.md

 **Keep this terminal running** - Space Teams PRO needs the bridge to be active for communication.

-### 4. Run the demo (Optional)
+### 4. Run the example client

-Make sure that rosbridge is still running and start the Competition sim.
+- Make sure that rosbridge is still running
+- Start the Competition sim in Space Teams PRO.
-After choosing a pawn, open up linux another terminal run the example client:
+- After choosing a role in STP, open up another WSL terminal to run the example client:

 Ensure you're in the `SpaceTeamsROS` directory.